How to Make Edible Water Beads

 If they’re in decent shape, rinse them with water and place them in a container in the fridge overnight.
 Make sure you cover them with water to prevent them from drying out.

-The colours will become a little muddy overnight and there’s not really much you can do about it—but the texture should remain unchanged and you should be able to take them out to play again the next day.
+The colors will become a little muddy overnight and there’s not really much you can do about it—but the texture should remain unchanged and you should be able to take them out to play again the next day.

 I really wouldn’t recommend keeping them for any longer than that, though.
 They are, after all, made of food… and food does spoil when it’s left out and manipulated for extended periods of time.